 Joseph of Arimathea seems to have been motivated by a concern for the observance of Jewish law.
 On the one hand, Deut 21:22-23 mandates burial within twenty-four hours of death, even for those guilty of the worst crimes, whose bodies were hanged after death.
 On the other hand, Jewish law prohibits burial on the Sabbath and festivals.
 Because Jesus expired on the cross on the eve of the Sabbath, he had to be buried before sundown on Friday, because waiting until after sundown on Saturday would have exceeded the twenty-four-hour time limit.
 Since there was no time to prepare a grave, Joseph of Arimathea placed Jesus’ body in his family’s rockcut tomb.
 (Magness, Jodi.
 Stone and Dung, Oil and Spit: Jewish Daily Life in the Time of Jesus.
 Wm.
 B. Eerdmans Publishing, 2011, 165)

 Also see here for an extended description and further reading as to why scholars tend to take the burial account of Joseph as historical.
 Besides being consistent with the available archaeological evidence, as Magness has shown, Joseph’s actions are the probable consequence of known Jewish customs and following the Jewish sensibilities of the time (Stone and Dung, Oil and Spit, 164-172).
-In addition, we find out that there’s little legendary mish-mash found anywhere in the Joseph accounts.
+In addition, we find out that there’s little legendary mish-mash found anywhere in the earliest Joseph account of Mark.
 In a post here, O’Neill somehow finds it suspicious that Joseph is only briefly mentioned in this account and doesn’t appear again later.
 But why would he?
 While not in his Quora answer, I’ve more recently seen O’Neill offer another argument against the historicity of the story of Jesus’s burial by Joseph of Arimathea.
 A certain PC1 wrote to O’Neill on his blog about the historicity of the Joseph story: